cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 The wiki indexer also supports the `ID_FROM` and `ID_TO` parameters if you want to limit a project set.

-Index all database entities (Keep in mind it can take a while so consider using `screen` or `tmux`):
+Index all database entities (Keep in mind it can take a while, so consider using `screen` or `tmux`):

 ```sh
 # Omnibus installations